-Using online tools like those at Monster.com, she found that her job experience matched the qualifications listed for a surprising job.
+Using online tools like those at Military.com, she found that her job experience matched the qualifications listed for a surprising job.

 Now her day-to-day is largely spent assisting families assess the damage on their homes after storms or accidents so that they can work through their claim with the insurance company.